Breland (singer): 2019-2022

 In an interview on the television program Extra at the time, Breland termed his musical hybrid sound as cross country, while most media categorizes him as country-trap.

 Signing with Bad Realm/Atlantic Records, Breland signed with SALXCO Management, and released a remix of "My Truck" that features country music's Sam Hunt.
 "My Truck" has over 2.6 million U.S. streams, 2,000 downloads sold and 2.8 million radio audience impressions, according to Nielsen Audio, and hit No. 1 on Spotify's Viral 50 Chart in February.

 In May 2020, Breland's self-titled EP was released by Bad Realm/Atlantic Records.
 The music crossed genres of country, hip hop, R&B, and pop with songs like the singles "My Truck" and "Horseride", as well as fan favorites "Hot Sauce" and "In the Woulds."
 Producers included Sam Sumser (Lizzo, Jason Derulo), Sean Small (Lizzo, Usher), Charlie Handsome (Post Malone, Kanye West, Khalid), as well as country singers Mitchell Tenpenny and Walker Hayes.
 The EP charted at No. 48 on Billboards Top Country Albums chart.

 The EP Rage & Sorrow followed with a June 2020 release.
 Breland's theme on the EP was derived from the racial unrest prompted by the murders of George Floyd and Ahmaud Arbery, and the killing of Breonna Taylor.
 "Intro" features a line from the 1960s blues song "Tobacco Road", and has a rock guitar.
 Other songs include "Real Men Don't Cry", and "A Message".
 Producers include Carson Thatcher (Parson James, Andy Grammer), Brian Kennedy, and Rob Persaud.

 Breland and Keith Urban co-wrote two songs for Urban's September 2020 album The Speed of Now Part 1, including the song "Out the Cage" that has Breland adding vocals, and Nile Rodgers's on rhythm guitar, and the track "Soul Food".

 In September 2020, Breland joined Apple Music Country as an on-air host for his own radio show called Land of the Bre.

 Breland released a brand new collaboration with Thomas Rhett "Praise the Lord" in March 2022.
 His debut album Cross Country was released on September 9, 2022.

+2023-present

+In August 2023, Breland released a new single, "Cowboy Don't".
+In 2024, he appeared in the country music documentary Rebel Country.

+"One Door Closes", a collaboration with British singer/songwriter Ella Henderson, was released on 21 March 2025.